-Continuous deployment is a strategy for software releases wherein any commit that passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software's users.
+Continuous deployment is a strategy for software releases wherein any code commit that passes the automated testing phase is automatically released into the production environment, making changes that are visible to the software's users.

 Regulatory compliance or other restrictions may prevent an IT organization from adopting continuous deployment.
-Other considerations, such as maturity of DevOps processes and best practices within the IT organization, should also influence the decision of whether or not to deploy code on a continuous delivery basis, a continuous deployment basis, or some combination of the two approaches based on use-case.
+Other considerations, such as maturity of DevOps processes, as well as best practices within the IT organization, should also influence the decision of whether or not to deploy code on a continuous delivery basis, a continuous deployment basis, or some combination of the two approaches based on the application and users.